Dresovense/orange3-textable/docs/doc/variety.rst

 frequency** checkbox allows the user to enable the weighing by the category frequency.
 Checking the **Dynamically adjust subsample size** box permits a more robust variety estimation.
 This calculation uses the RMSP subsample size adjustment method described in Xanthos and Guex 2015.
-(ADD LINK TO PAPER??
-OR FOOTNOTE?)

 The **Contexts** section is available in several variants depending on the value selected in the **Mode** drop-down menu.
 The latter allows the user to